Alazizu6798/Presence-Insights/README.md

 ![Screenshot(495)](https://github.com/Alazizu6798/HR-Analytics/blob/main/Screenshot%202025-03-18%20144815.png)

 # Project Insights
-- Presence percentage is highest on first day of week which is Monday.
+- Presence percentage is highest on first day of the week.
-- Friday among rest of the days of week is the day with the number 13% of employee chooses for WFH shift.
+- Friday is the day where maximum employees with 13% chooses for WFH shift.
-- Monday And Tuesday are days when more number of employees ask for the sick leave .
+- Monday And Tuesday are the days when more number of employees ask for the sick leave .
 - Alexander Davenport and Alyson Huber are only two Employees with 100% Attendance.